BasFaggingerAuer/retrogauntlet/README.md

 ## Installation

-Simply extract the archive containing the [latest release](https://github.com/BasFaggingerAuer/retrogauntlet/releases) for your operating system to a folder of your choice and run the executable:
+Simply extract the archive containing the [latest release](https://github.com/BasFaggingerAuer/retrogauntlet/releases) for your operating system to a folder of your choice.

+First run

+`./get_game_data.sh`

+to retrieve the shareware game data, and then run the executable:

 `./retrogauntlet`